EffectOrientedProgramming/book/Chapters/01_Preface.md

 The argument for `Console.printLine` is on a new line instead of using parentheses, as in: `Console.printLine("hello, world")`.
 The colon (`:`) indicates that the function call uses significant indentation.

+Note that significant indentation only works for single-parameter functions.
 For multi-parameter functions and in cases where the single argument is very short and does not contain nested function calls, we use the traditional syntax:

 ```scala 3 mdoc:compile-only